jotharo/jotharo/README.md

 - 👋 Hi, I’m @jotharo
 - 👀 I am currently studying web developmment and searching actively for an apprenticeship !
 - 🌱 I’m currently learning SQL and VueJS for my next project.
 - ✨ On this Github you will find the projects that I completed for the degree that I am working on a the moment.
+It's a bit messy I will agree !

 <!---
 jotharo/jotharo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.